Hidden East Anglia:

 Bawburgh:

-Hall Farm contains some remnants of the Hall built in 1634, and a tunnel is said to lead from here, across and beneath the river Yare, to Church Farm (TG153087).
-This latter building was said to have once been the residence of priests.
+The houses of Hall Farm Place (TG157088) occupy the site of Bawburgh Hall (built in 1634, demolished in 1963), and a tunnel is said to lead from here, across and beneath the river Yare, to Church Farm (TG153087).
+This latter building was said to have once been the residence of priests.1

 Walstan's Well